Volant Spatula

-By the time McConkey returned from New Zealand, stocks buoyed by the tech industry had fallen in what became known as the "dot-com bubble burst," and Volant's chief funder, Mike Markkula, who had been an executive for Apple Computer, decided to close the factory by the end of August.
+By the time McConkey returned home from New Zealand, stocks buoyed by the tech industry had fallen.
+This became known as the "dot-com bubble burst."
+While Volant was a ski manufacturer rather than a tech company, Volant's chief funder, Mike Markkula, had been an executive for Apple Computer.
+With the financial downturn of tech stocks, Markkula decided to close the factory by the end of August, 2001.
 Volant's intellectual property was acquired by Gen-X Sports, a Canadian company, the following month.
 Gen-X Sports had previously purchased Volant's "Limited Snowboards" line in 1999.
 Gen-X Sports contracted Volant production with Atomic, which continued the Volant brand at its Austrian manufacturing facility.

 McConkey kept three pairs of the prototype "V1" Spatulas, Carroll kept a single ski, and the other single ski went on tour with Volant to potentially promote the Spatula concept.
+At some point, one of the prototype Spatulas was given to Larry's Boot Fitting in Boulder, CO, where it was displayed to the public with a signed message from McConkey directed toward the ski industry.
+However, as of at least February, 2023, the ski is no longer present at that business.
+Per an employee, during the ownership transition from founder Larry Houchen to Charlene and Todd Hoffman and Elaine and Dan Vardamis in 2020, the McConkey-signed prototype Spatula was stolen.

 In September of 2002, Huffy Corporation acquired Gen-X Sports, and with it Volant's intellectual property.

 McConkey and Turner convinced Gen-X/Huffy to invest in an initial production run of the "V2" Spatula, which eliminated the full stainless steel cap in favor of an aluminum/fiberglass sidewall with a stainless steel top sheet.
 The "V2" sidewall became a feature of all subsequent Atomic-produced Volants.
 Atomic insisted on adding lots of fiberglass which weighed the ski down, not understanding how steel worked in the original Volant skis that negated the need for structural fiberglass layers.
 The production ski was also stiffer in the tail than the prototypes to balance it and prevent excessive "wheelie" behavior of an overbending tail.
 The first batch of 300 skis was produced in October of 2002 for the 2002-2003 ski season.
-Marketing literature from 2002 show photos of the "V1" prototype Spatula featuring an image of a spatula rather than the production ski.
+Marketing literature from 2002 show photos of the "V1" prototype Spatula featuring an image of a long-handled grill spatula rather than the production ski displaying a pat of melted butter as the graphic.
+Prior to full production, another pre-production prototype Spatula with the V2 sidewall was made with an orange butter decal rather than yellow, and the tip itself featured a red/white stylized "V" emblem that was used on other production Volant skis such as the Gravity 68, rather than the black/red "V" used on the Machete line.